Dariam Acevedo

 Dariam Acevedo Santiago (born December 15, 1984, in Trujillo Alto) is a female beach volleyball player from Puerto Rico who won the gold medal at the NORCECA Circuit 2009 at Montelimar, Nicaragua playing with Yarleen Santiago.

 Acevedo majored in kinesiology at University of Texas at Austin and played as outside hitter.
 There she earned two times All Conference All Academic First team between 2004 and 2005 and All Conference All Academic Second Team in 2006.
 She also won All Conference Honorable Mention in 2004, same year she won Conference newcomer of the Year.
 In 2005, she won CoSIDA Academic All-District All Academic.

 Indoor

-Acevedo also plays indoor volleyball with the national team and currently professionally with Mets de Guaynabo from Liga de Voleibol Superior Femenino.
+Acevedo later played indoor volleyball with the Puerto Rico national team and with Mets de Guaynabo from Liga de Voleibol Superior Femenino.

 She participated at the 2002 FIVB Volleyball Women's World Championship in Germany.